 December 12, 2018

 The redevelopment of Brisbane’s Howard Smith Wharves is the first project to be designated as Heritage Hero by The National Trust of Australia’s newly established program.
 The honor recognizes preservation efforts that reimagine historical sites so that patrons can further enjoy them and appreciate their significance.
-The Brisbane studio has created a sustainable masterplan for the 3.4-hectare site which includes using recycled timber, water harvesting, public gardens, and produce beer on site.
+The Brisbane studio has created a sustainable masterplan for the 3.4-hectare site which includes using recycled timber, water harvesting, and public gardens.
 According to Director and project design leader, Mark Damant, all of the buildings will occupy less than 10 percent within the entire master plan.

 Originally built in 1936 along the Brisbane River, the site is a symbol for the city’s role as Queensland’s premier port.
 The first structure was a two-story, reinforced concrete structure that included three new berths and five storage sheds that were later added in the early 1940s.
 However, World War II disrupted the final stages of this portion of the project.
 As a result, five air-raid shelters were constructed instead.
 In its later lives, it also acted as a site occupied by the Water Police and storage space for the Queensland Works Department.
 However, due to neglect, it was demolished in the 2000s when one of the original buildings collapsed into the nearby river.